top of page

 our secret song, holy the world.

-poems: The Providence of Grass, from Chatter House Press, Animal Joy, from WordTech Editions, and Bear Lexicon, from Clare Songbirds Publishing House.
+Eric Fisher Stone is a poet from Fort Worth, Texas.
+His publications include three full-length collections of poems: The Providence of Grass, from Chatter House Press, Animal Joy, from WordTech Editions, and Bear Lexicon, from Clare Songbirds Publishing House.

 apple season